If you know you want a career in healthcare but want something a little different, becoming a physical therapist assistant might be for you.

-But what does a physical therapist assistant do?
-We're pulling back the curtain on what a physical therapist assistant does on a daily basis.
+What does a physical therapist assistant do?
 Learn what you should expect from a career as a PTA along with the many benefits that come with the ability to change lives on a regular basis.

 You also need to understand how the body changes over the course of time or how it could differ between demographics.
 The best practice for helping a child or an elderly person might be different than the assistance you’ll need to offer a varsity athlete.

-Your job as a PTA is to practice under the supervision of a physical therapist.
-The PT is responsible for the patient’s initial evaluation as well as occasional consultations to check on the patient’s progress, but providing the therapy itself?
-That’s largely going to be up to you.
+The physical therapist assistant’s job is to practice under the supervision of a physical therapist.
+The PT is responsible for the patient’s initial evaluation as well as occasional consultations to check on the patient’s progress.
+But providing the therapy itself is largely part of the PTA’s job responsibilities.

 When we speak with students who have graduated from the program, they consistently say that the best part of being a PTA is meeting new people.

 There’s a mistaken assumption that the PT takes on the bulk of patient interaction.
-That’s really not the case.
-It’s the PTA who works with each person regularly, and during the course of those sessions, you really get to know the person you’re helping.
+That’s not the case.
+It’s the PTA who works with each person regularly.
+During those sessions, you get to know the person you’re helping.

 If you’re not a people person, then this isn’t the job for you.
-But if you truly enjoy meeting brand new individuals almost every day, and you could see yourself working hard to help those persons improve their quality of life, then being a PTA is one of the most rewarding jobs out there.
+But if you truly enjoy meeting new people most days, and you could see yourself working hard to help them improve their quality of life, then being a PTA might be right for you.

-In other health professions, the results happen long after care has been prescribed.
-Not so with physical therapy.
-You’re seeing the results because you’re helping to produce the results.
+In other health professions, the results typically happen long after care has been prescribed.
+In physical therapy, you see the results because you’re helping to produce the results.

 If someone comes in after tearing their ACL, your first appointment will probably be when they are significantly lacking range of motion, making walking difficult.
-But then, thanks to the goals you’ve set and showed them how to accomplish, you’ll act as a witness to their progress, watching them return to a quality of life that would have been impossible without the therapies you’ve assisted with.
+You’ll get to witness their progress, watching them return to a quality of life that would have been impossible without the physical therapy you’ve assisted with.

-There’s no feeling quite like watching a healthy person walk out the door of the clinic for the last time, knowing full well that their doing so was the result of the hard work you’ve put in.
+There’s no feeling quite like watching a healthy person walk out the door of the clinic for the last time, knowing that it was the result of the hard work you’ve put in.
 Their determination becomes your own determination, and that cycle gets to repeat itself over and over for as long as you maintain your career.

-The list of jobs you’ll be tasked with is probably a lot longer than you initially imagine.
+The list of jobs you’ll be tasked with is probably a lot longer than you imagine.